Tuning the Fermi Liquid Crossover in Sr$_2$RuO$_4$ with Uniaxial Stress: Discussion

+{ In considering the implications for the superconducting ground state, it is natural to expect that the strain response of $T_c$ might similarly be dominated by the QDOS enhancement.
+For example, in a BCS weak coupling theory we have $T_c=\omega e^{-1/N_{qp}V}$, with the coupling constant $V$ and $N_{qp}$ the QDOS.
+Using the results calculated here, $\delta N_{qp}/N_{qp}\simeq15\%$, leads to $\delta T_c/T_c=2.5$.
+(An unusual feature of the present case is that the strongly field-dependent shifts at the critical strain imply that the QDOS varies substantially over the gap scale.)
+Note that, by symmetry, the gap vanishes at Y for any odd parity order parameter, hence the above scenario is consistent with the prior evidence for even parity superconductivity from Knight shift measurements~\cite{Pustogow2019,Chronister2020}}

-We emphasize however that, in order to keep our theoretical description simple, we did not consider two possible effects which should be addressed in future work.
-The first is a possible strain-dependence of the quasiparticle mass enhancements, and the second is the strain-dependence of the Stoner enhancement factor $1/(1+F_0^a)$.
-We note that an increase of the latter under strain was found in a previous density-functional theory calculation~\cite{Luo2019}.
+We emphasize that, in order to keep our theoretical description simple, we did not consider two possible effects which should be addressed in future work.
+The first is a possible strain-dependence of the quasiparticle mass enhancements, and the second is the strain-dependence of the Stoner enhancement factor $1/(1+F_0^a)$. {However, the striking agreement with experiment found here, neglecting these effects, suggests they are not crucial to understanding the Fermi liquid behavior near the Lifshitz transition.} We note however that an increase of the Stoner factor under strain was found in a previous density-functional theory calculation~\cite{Luo2019}.
 Another interesting issue is the departure from Fermi liquid theory at the critical strain~\cite{Luo2019,Stangier2021}.

 To summarize, the normal state transition from an incoherent-like regime to a Fermi liquid-like regime in \sro\ is shown tunable by the application of in-plane strain.
 The crossover temperature is driven to lower values as the critical strain is approached, as shown in the right inset of Fig.~\ref{fig:DFTchi_orbital}(b), corresponding to the Lifshitz transition for \sro.
-The results imply that the proximity to the van-Hove singularity is a dominant factor for the macroscopic normal state properties.
-A documented example is the deviation from $T^2$ variation of the resistivity, which extends to $T\rightarrow0$ as $\varepsilon_{aa}\rightarrow\varepsilon_v$~\cite{Barber2019}.
+The results imply that the proximity to the van-Hove singularity is a dominant factor for the macroscopic normal state properties. { In spite of the strong effect of the van-Hove singularity on the crossover temperature, which is consistent with what is found in transport~\cite{Barber2019,Herman2019}, the effects of the strain on the quasiparticle renormalization are found to be limited.
+In comparison to earlier work on doped samples or films~\cite{Shen2007,Burganov2016} the level of disorder is smaller and the singularity correspondingly sharper: the insensitivity of renormalizations to strain is a surprising result that calls for further investigations.}

 \acknowledgments We thank Steve Kivelson and Igor Mazin for helpful discussions.
 A.~P. acknowledges support by the Alexander von Humboldt Foundation through the Feodor Lynen Fellowship.
 A.~C. acknowledges support from the Julian Schwinger Foundation.
 This work was supported by the National Science Foundation under grant numbers 1709304, 2004553.
 Work at Los Alamos was supported by the Los Alamos National Laboratory LDRD Program.
 N.~K. is supported by a KAKENHI Grants-in-Aids for Scientific Research (Grant Nos.
 17H06136, 18K04715, and 21H01033), and Core-to-Core Program (No. JPJSCCA20170002) from the Japan Society for the Promotion of Science and by a JST-Mirai Program grant (No. JPMJMI18A3).
 J.~M. acknowledges funding by the Slovenian Research Agency (ARRS) under Program No. P1-0044, J1-1696, and J1-2458.
 The work at Dresden was funded by the Deutsche Forschungsgemeinschaft - TRR 288 - 422213477 (projects A10 and B01).
 The Flatiron Institute is a division of the Simons Foundation.